James Belshaw: Notts County

+On 13 January 2026, Belshaw signed for boyhood club Notts County for an undisclosed fee, signing an 18-month deal.

 Personal life

 Belshaw has supported Notts County since childhood.

 Belshaw is "good friends" with professional basketball player Mason Plumlee, who plays for NBA side Charlotte Hornets.

 Belshaw holds two degrees from Duke University in both History and Business Markets and Management.